websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/enabling-automated-live-chat-systems.md

     ![Click To Chat under Content and Data](./enabling-automated-live-chat-systems/images/03.png)

-1. Click the *Enable Click to Chat* toggle, to enable Click to Chat for your instance.
+1. To enable Click to Chat for your instance, switch the *Enable Click to Chat* toggle.

     ![Click to chat enable switch](./enabling-automated-live-chat-systems/images/04.png)